Wood River, Illinois: Geography

 Wood River is located in western Madison County on the Mississippi River approximately 15 mi upstream of downtown St. Louis, Missouri.
 It is among several contiguous cities and villages that have come to be known as the "Riverbend" area.
 The current confluence of the Mississippi and the Missouri rivers is just south of one of these neighboring villages, Hartford.
 Wood River is bordered to the northwest by East Alton, to the north by Rosewood Heights, to the northeast by Bethalto, to the southeast by Roxana, to the south by Hartford, and to the southwest, across the Mississippi River, by West Alton, Missouri.

 Illinois Route 3 passes through the west side of the city, leading north 5 mi to the north side of Alton and south 18 mi to East St. Louis.
 Illinois Route 143 passes through the center of Wood River as Madison Avenue, leading northwest 5 mi to the center of Alton and southeast 9 mi to Edwardsville.
 Illinois Route 111 follows Central Avenue through the center of Wood River, leading north 3.5 mi to the west part of Bethalto and south 16 mi to Washington Park.
 Illinois Route 255, a four-lane limited-access highway, passes through the east side of Wood River, leading northwest 10 mi to Godfrey and south 15 mi to Collinsville.

 According to the U.S. Census Bureau, Wood River has a total area of 7.23 sqmi, of which 6.98 sqmi are land and 0.25 sqmi, or 3.47%, are water.

+The city lies near the mouth of the Wood River, the small tributary of the Mississippi that shares its name, close to that river's confluence with the Missouri to the south.